Latam e-commerce giant MercadoLibre's loss widens on higher taxes

-MercadoLibre Inc (MELI.O) posted a larger quarterly loss on Wednesday, hit by a higher tax bill and weak margins, as the Argentine e-commerce giant boosts spending to respond to a surge in online shopping and digital payments in Latin America.
+(Reuters) -MercadoLibre Inc posted a larger quarterly loss on Wednesday, hit by a higher tax bill and weak margins, as the Argentine e-commerce giant boosts spending to respond to a surge in online shopping and digital payments in Latin America.

 Its income tax expense swelled to $43.5 million in the first quarter ended March 31, from $4.4 million a year earlier, while its gross profit margin shrunk by about 5% to 42.9%.

 Its net loss widened more than 61% to $34 million, or 68 cents per share, from a year earlier.
-Excluding income tax expenses, the company posted a net income of $9.5 million. (https://bit.ly/3vNgIps)
+Excluding income tax expenses, the company posted a net income of $9.5 million. (bit.ly/3vNgIps)

 As a company operating out of Argentina, MercadoLibre also incurred foreign currency losses worth $15.1 million due to additional costs for buying U.S. dollars following restrictions imposed by Argentina’s government.